 5. Using an automatic car wash

-While car washes do have their place in certain contexts if you don’t have any alternatives, oftentimes they aren’t the best at cleaning dirt off of your vehicle.
-Especially with older car washes that still use flappers and brushes…these can be pretty filthy as it is!
+While car washes do have their place in certain contexts if you don’t have any alternatives, oftentimes they aren’t the best at removing dirt from a vehicle.
+Many older car washes still use flappers and brushes…which are already filthy before they make contact with your car.

-Some detailers that specialize in washing large semi-truck trailers use what’s called a two-step wash process, which uses both acidic and alkaline chemicals that can actually clean a vehicle without agitation.
+Some detailers that specialize in washing large semi-truck trailers use what’s called a two-step wash process, which uses both acidic and alkaline chemicals to clean a vehicle without agitation.
 That’s really the best way to get a touch-free wash…but not a direct replacement for hand washing